PlaceholderAPI/PlaceholderAPI/.github/CONTRIBUTING.md

 If an issue with the bug or feature you want to report/suggest exists, comment on it with your info (bug reports) or give it a :thumbsup: (Feature Request) to show that this is important for you.

-### Issue isn't caused by external sourced
+### Issue isn't caused by external source
 PlaceholderAPI provides a feature to have extensions (separate jar files) for placeholders.
-This gives it a possability that an issue you encounter is caused by said extensions or a separate plugin that uses this extension.
+This gives it a possability that an issue you encounter is caused by said extensions or a separate plugin that uses those extensions.
 In those cases should you report the issue to the issue tracker of the extension or plugin.

 ## Pull requests